 The Victoria Nikkei Cultural Society donated the prize money from their award-winning City of Victoria’s 75th Anniversary Parade float to purchase the 1,013 plum and cherry trees that continue to announce the coming of spring along a number of Victoria’s Farifield streets today.

-(1868-1912), Japanese society allowed young Japanese to venture to other countries.
+During the Meiji Era (1868-1912), Japanese society allowed young Japanese to venture to other countries.
 Called Issei, these first-generation migrants set sail.
 Those who came to Canada landed primarily on Vancouver Island from fishing villages on the islands of Kyūshū and Honshū.

 Although there were reported cases of Japanese fishermen shipwrecked along the coast of British Columbia, the first known Japanese to settle in Canada was Manzo Nagano who put down roots in Victoria in 1877.
 A mountain was named in his honour to commemorate his adventurous spirit a century later in 1977.